-NOTE: Before running the calibration test, remove one plug in the conditioner tank to prevent any chance of creating a vacuum while the pump is running.
+NOTE: Before running the calibration test, loosen the cap on the conditioner tank to prevent any chance of creating a vacuum while the pump is running.

-- Remove the oil tip from the moving head by pushing down and turning counter-clockwise. - Place the tip into a clean 25 or 50 ml graduated cylinder.
+- 1. Remove the oil tip from the moving head by pushing down and turning counter-clockwise. - 2.
+Place the tip into a clean 25 or 50 ml graduated cylinder.

 - 3. Then press the F6 key.
 The Brush Lift Motor and Oil Vent Valve will operate momentarily.
 The Oil Head will start running back and forth across the roller as if the machine were operating on the lane.
 The Oil Program Valve will be turning on and off.
-When it finishes the forward loads it will pause for a second and do the reverse loads. - Check the volume of conditioner in the graduated cylinder.
+When it finishes the forward loads it will pause for a second and do the reverse loads. - 4.
+Check the volume of conditioner in the graduated cylinder.
 It should match the amount shown on your program worksheet.